MultiplEYE-COST/wg1-experiment-implementation/guidelines/markdown/CONDA_ENVIRONMENT.md

 **1. Install anaconda / miniconda**

+You can install it using this link: [anaconda](https://www.anaconda.com/download/success)
 Note: to install ana/miniconda it might ask you to register, but you should be able to skip this step.
 It usually says so at the bottom of the form, in a really small font size.

 **1.1 If you haven't worked with Windows PowerShell**